Fernseh

+Fernseh AG was a German television company headquartered in Berlin.
+Founded in 1929, it did research and manufacturing of television equipment.

 Etymology

 The company name "Fernseh AG" is a compound of Fernsehen ‘television’ and Aktiengesellschaft (AG) ‘joint-stock company’.
 The company was mainly known by its German abbreviation "FESE".
-See section see also on this page for other uses.
+See the see also section on this page for other uses.